TU-plogan/TU-plogan.github.io/README.md

 # Encyclopedia Project Guide

-information on procedures for editing the Encyclopedia Project files is gathered listed here.
+Information on procedures for editing the Encyclopedia Project files is gathered listed here.
 This project creates accurate text for all entries in four historical editions of the *Encyclopedia Britannica* and is supervised by Dr. Peter Logan at the Digital Scholarship Center, Temple University.

 ## General
 - [First-letter frequencies](general/first-letter-freqs.md)